catalinCRM/Alloc/README.md

-# Implements another version of malloc/realloc/calloc/free and the program use sbrk to allocate memory from the kernel.
+# Implements another version of malloc/realloc/calloc/free
+The program use sbrk to allocate memory from the kernel.